-Following this offering, four of our directors, including our Chief Executive Officer, will be employed by or affiliated with Altice N.V.
-These directors have fiduciary duties to us and, in addition, have duties to Altice N.V.
-As a result, these directors and officers may face real or apparent conflicts of interest with respect to matters affecting both us and Altice N.V., whose interests may be adverse to ours in some circumstances.
+Following this offering, four of our directors, including our Chief Executive Officer, will be employed by or affiliated with Altice N.V. and A4 S.A.
+These directors have fiduciary duties to us and, in addition, have duties to Altice N.V. and A4 S.A.
+As a result, these directors and officers may face real or apparent conflicts of interest with respect to matters affecting both us and Altice N.V. or A4 S.A., whose interests may be adverse to ours in some circumstances.